tamoghna21/KIdnapped_Vehicle_Localization/README.md

 # **SelfDriving Car - Particle Filter Localization**

-A particle filter is implemneted and combined with a real map to localize a vehicle.
+A particle filter is implemented and combined with a real map to localize a vehicle.

 [//]: # (Image References)